 International Clean Air Workshop - Bogotá, Colombia

-EDF and UNEP co-hosted an international clean air workshop on October 5-6 in Bogotá, Colombia in support of the work of the Regional Intergovernmental Network on Air Pollution for Latin America and the Caribbean.
+EDF and UNEP co-hosted an international clean air workshop in October 2022 in Bogotá, Colombia in support of the work of the Regional Intergovernmental Network on Air Pollution for Latin America and the Caribbean.

 Attendees included air quality managers and professionals from across the region, global funding institutions and scientists working toward the common goal of improving air quality to protect public health and reduce climate pollution.